MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-react-visual.md

 ### Set your visual to send data

-In this section you'll update your visual to send updates to instances in the *component* file.
+In this section, you'll update your visual to send updates to instances in the *component* file.

 1. In VS Code, from the **src** folder, open **component.tsx**.